vdnamliv/Attack-Surface-Management-tool/README.md

-# Automated Subdomain Enumeration and Port Scanning and  Tool
+# Automated Subdomain Enumeration and Port Scanning Tool

 ## Feature:
 - Find **all subdomains** and scan **opening ports** on them from an input domain name or IPs list.